black-ai/blackbox-documentation/account-setup.md

 ## Account setup
-Account registration is currently limited to a small number of early partners and will be open to the public soon.
+_Please note:_ Account registration is currently limited to a small number of early partners and will be open to the public soon.
 If you are a member of a research institution across Asia Pacific or North America and are interested in beta testing or piloting the system please contact us at [contact@black.ai](mailto:contact@black.ai)

 Account setup and configuration involves 3 steps:
 1. Unit Registration

     Once logged in to your account at [config.black.ai](http://config.black.ai), visit the [Account page](http://config.black.ai/account) to view any Blackbox units linked to your user account.

-    If you have any Blackbox units on hand that are yet to be added to the system, simply enter the unit's hardware ID, registration key, and a nickname by which this unit can be easily identified.
-We recommend labelling the underside of your units so they can be physically idenfied during the config phase.

-    **Warning: once registered units cannot currently be renamed.**
+    If you have any Blackbox units that are yet to be added to the system, simply enter the unit’s hardware ID, registration key and a nickname by which this you can be easily identified.
+We recommend labelling the underside of your units so they can easily be distinguished from each other during the config stage. **Note: Once registered the units cannot be renamed.

-    If your newly registered units don't appear after form submission, reload the page.
+    If your newly registered units don't appear on the Account Page after form submission, reload the page.

-    _Note: your Black.ai contact may have already completed this step for you._
+    _Note: your black.ai contact may have already completed this step for you._

 2. Application Creation:

     Next, visit the [Application page](http://config.black.ai/applications) to view autonomous applications linked to your account.

-    Simply click configure on an existing application or create a new one.
-Applications _can_ be renamed once set.
+    Simply click configure on an existing application or create a new one. **Note: Applications _can_ be renamed once set.

     If your new application doesn't appear after form submission, reload the page and proceed to configure.

 3. Application Config:

     The Application Config page is where you set up and fine-tune an individual application.
-Application configuration can be largely divided into two parts:
+Application configuration can be divided into two parts:

     1. core application config; and
     2. unit / sensor positioning.

     ###### Step 1: Core Application Config ######

-    On the left of this page you will see a graph (top-down map) representing your Application Space.
-This is a visual guide to the physical domain in which your autonomous system will operate, and is a bounding area that encapsulates the sensors and Blackbox units you will be positioning.
+    To the left of this page you will see a graph (top-down map) representing your Application Space.
+This is a visual guide to the physical environment which your autonomous systems will operate and is a bounding area that encapsulates the sensors and Blackbox units that you will position.

-    On the right side of the page is the "Core Application Configuration" dialogue with a few parameters to tweak:
+   To the right side of this page you will see the “Core Application Configuration” dialogue, with a few parameters to tweak:

     * Application Name
         * A nickname for this application.